hotosm/tracing-guides/_posts/tips/0100-01-01-id-draw-roads2.md

 tags: [id, roads]
 ---

-The whole process of creating a road is captured in the GIF below.
+The whole process of creating a road is captured in the video below.